kervinck/gigatron-rom/README.md

  +--- Images/                   Built-in images
  +--- Utils/
  |     +--- sendFile.py         Send a GT1 or BASIC file from laptop/PC to Gigatron
- |     `--- BabelFish/          Generic Arduino sketch for interfacing with
+ |     +--- BabelFish/          Generic Arduino sketch for interfacing with
- |                              Gigatron.
+ |     |                        Gigatron.
 Used for transferring GT1 files into
- |                              the computer and/or hooking up a PS/2 keyboard
+ |     |                        the computer and/or hooking up a PS/2 keyboard
+ |     `--- lcc/                LCC compiler with vCPU backend (NOT STABLE)
  +--- Libs/                     C libraries for Gigatron programs (NOT STABLE)
  |     +--- stdio.h, ..., *.h   Library header files
  |     +--- stdio/, ..., */     Library C functions